mopidy/mopidy-spotify/README.md

    `mopidy spotify auth web` again.
 It does not silently fall back to the bridge.
 4. Corrected bridge credentials are retried after a bridge authorization error.

-Run `mopidy spotify logout` to clear playback credentials and local PKCE authorization.
-If bridge credentials remain configured, they become active again on the next token refresh.
-Without bridge credentials, Spotify remains logged out until `mopidy spotify auth web` succeeds.
+Run `mopidy spotify logout` to clear both stored credential sets: librespot playback credentials and local Web API PKCE authorization.
+Configured legacy bridge credentials are not stored credentials and remain available for Web API fallback.
+Reauthorize each local flow with its corresponding command.

-Running bare `mopidy spotify auth` displays the available authorization commands.
-It is reserved for eventually running all authorization flows.

-> [!IMPORTANT]
-> Remove any `credentials.json` file you may have manually created.
-> You must also do this if you need to reauthorize playback.

 The following configuration values are available: